 We can adjust our sail, but cannot control the wind.

 We cannot discover new oceans unless we have the courage to lose sight of the shore.
 (Anonymous)

 From having had two bouts of ovarian cancer, I have learned to face my fears of the unknown world of cancer, chemotherapy, and a myriad of tests.
-Yes, I still fear roller coasters, and not like spiders and snakes...still lessons to learn.
+Yes, I still fear roller coasters, and I do not like spiders and snakes.
+They are lessons still to be learned.

 All proceeds go to gynecologic cancer research.